Pets, Livestock, and HABs

 What are signs of possible cyanobacterial toxin poisoning in dogs?

-If your pet experiences these symptoms after exposure, contact your veterinarian immediately.
-A veterinarian fact sheet is available.
+The Office of Environmental Health Hazard Assessment (OEHHA) has developed a fact sheet for veterinarians on recognizing, diagnosing and treating animals for exposure to blue-green algae.
 For additional assistance, contact the 24-hour ASPCA Animal Poison Control Center hotline at (888) 426-4435.
 A $65 consultation fee may be applied.

 RESOURCES: